Step-by-Step Calculation Example

 YouTube Partner Program Requirements 2026

 Before you can start earning money from ads on YouTube, you must qualify for the YouTube Partner Program (YPP).
-Here are the official YouTube monetization requirements as of 2026:
+The current requirements are:

 Bottom Line: YouTube pays 50-100x more per view than TikTok through ad revenue alone.
 However, TikTok is easier to grow initially and has strong potential for sponsorship deals.
 Many successful creators use both platforms: TikTok for audience growth and brand deals, YouTube for sustainable ad revenue.
 Compare your potential earnings using both our YouTube calculator and TikTok earnings tool.